 - To educate our house staff, house staff and medical staff in other departments, and medical students in the physical manifestation of human disease and in post-mortem examination procedures

 - To develop quality assurance data and outcomes measures statistics for the Yale-New Haven Hospital

 The autopsy service is staffed by four full time autopsy technicians, including the manager of the service, Arthur Belanger.
-The medical and administrative aspects of the service are conducted under the direction of Dr. Kisha Mitchell.
+The medical and administrative aspects of the service are conducted under the Director Dr. Jose Costa and Associate Director Dr. Raffaella Morotti.
 The department has over a dozen Pathologists attending to an average total of approximately 250 autopsies annually.
 Dr. Alexander Vortmeyer and Dr. Anita Huttner attend for Neuropathology examinations.

 In October of 1994, we began using our new, state-of-the-art autopsy facility, officially dedicated in December, 1994.
 This facility includes two of the most modern autopsy rooms in the world, with negative pressure ventilation and observation rooms.
 In addition, there are special rooms for cutting in gross specimens, tissue preparation, and development of special procedures.